GordonBGood/elmplus-docs/RFC-FirExt.md

 This is potentially a back breaking compatibility change so one might keep the current behaviour for source files with the ".elm" file extension and reserve this new behaviour for source files with the new ".fir" file extension.

-### **Add Contexts/`capability`'s/`Ability`'s to the Language**
+### **Add Contexts/`Ability`'s/`Ability`'s to the Language**

-These are similar to GHC Haskell's Type Classes with a different name and (probably) instantiated by "duck typing" where if a type implements all of the required functions for a `capability` inside a `where` clause, it has that capability.
-The justification for `capability`'s instead of just Elm's context's is that the current contexts get more and more complicated as the number of primitive types and the variety of `capabilities` increase with all their combinations.
+These are similar to GHC Haskell's Type Classes with a different name and (probably) instantiated by "duck typing" where if a type implements all of the required functions for a `Ability` inside a `where` clause, it has that ability.
+The justification for `Ability`'s instead of just Elm's context's is that the current contexts get more and more complicated as the number of primitive types and the variety of `capabilities` increase with all their combinations.
 For instance, already Elm had to define a `compappend` context for those types that have both `comparable` and `appendable` contexts and even with only the proposed `equatable` context (in order for lambdas/functions to be tested for equality/sameness), this adds even more combinations and confusion.
 Also, it would be good to have almost all types, including Tuple's, Record's, and Custom Type's, be `comparable` and `equatable` if their sub types are these, which would get very complex.
-As well, with the current Elm context system, one can't "mix and match" type restrictions freely where with `capability`'s one can.
-The syntax does not have to be complex, where all of the basic `capability`'s are defined with a default implementation in the `capability` definition `where` block, and types can override the default implementations by redefining them in their own `where` block at the time the Type (and maybe Type Alias) is defined, where this may only rarely need to be done for new Type's (and maybe Type Alias's) or for the more complex `capability`'s.
+As well, with the current Elm context system, one can't "mix and match" type restrictions freely where with `Ability`'s one can.
+The syntax does not have to be complex, where all of the basic `Ability`'s are defined with a default implementation in the `Ability` definition `where` block, and types can override the default implementations by redefining them in their own `where` block at the time the Type (and maybe Type Alias) is defined, where this may only rarely need to be done for new Type's (and maybe Type Alias's) or for the more complex `Ability`'s.

-Proposed `capability`'s will be at least the following:
+Proposed `Ability`'s will be at least the following:
-1. Equatable, which should automatically apply to all primitives and structured Types other than functions and types containing functions because all of the building blocks have this `capability`.
-Implementing instances of this `capability` for types containing functions would be the work-around so that these can also be compared for equality.
+1. Equatable, which should automatically apply to all primitives and structured Types other than functions and types containing functions because all of the building blocks have this `Ability`.
+Implementing instances of this `Ability` for types containing functions would be the work-around so that these can also be compared for equality.
 2. Sortable, automatically defined for all types except for functions and complex types containing functions.
 3. FromStringable, which means that a Type can be parsed from a string input, which should be defined for all types except for functions and complex types containing functions.
 4. Stringable, which means that a Type can be converted to a string, which should be defined for all types except for functions and complex types containing functions.
 5. Boundable, which should be defined for all Types that have definite lower and upper bound limits such as all integer types, maybe float types and char types, but not `String` types which may theorectially be extended indefinitely, and likely do not include complex types.
 6. Enumerable, which applies to Types that can be incremented so applies to a limited set of Types such as all integers, maybe `Char`'s, and not complex Type's in general but to custom Type's that have multiple variants where none of the variants contain any data.
-7. Countable, which applies to any integer Type, where all Countable Type's can be converted to Uncountable Type's by use of the `fromCountable` function that is a part of this `capability` interface, possibly with loss of precision where the Uncountable representation isn't addequate to keep the Countable precision.
-It will also include functions and operators such as `(//)` (integer division) that applies only to the Uncountable `capability (and also the modulo and remainder operators)`.
+7. Countable, which applies to any integer Type, where all Countable Type's can be converted to Uncountable Type's by use of the `fromCountable` function that is a part of this `Ability` interface, possibly with loss of precision where the Uncountable representation isn't addequate to keep the Countable precision.
+It will also include functions and operators such as `(//)` (integer division) that applies only to the Uncountable `Ability (and also the modulo and remainder operators)`.
-8. Uncountable, which applies to any `float` Type or types derived from `Float` type's/containing `Float` type's; this interface includes `truncate`, `ceiling`, `floor`, and `round` functions that convert to a Countable Type as well as functions and operators such as `(/)` (floating point division) that applies only to the Uncountable `capability`.
+8. Uncountable, which applies to any `float` Type or types derived from `Float` type's/containing `Float` type's; this interface includes `truncate`, `ceiling`, `floor`, and `round` functions that convert to a Countable Type as well as functions and operators such as `(/)` (floating point division) that applies only to the Uncountable `Ability`.
 9. Numerable, which applies to the set of all types that are either Countable or Uncountable and will include the basic functions (and operators) that apply to both.
 These do not include pure equality/non-equality operators which apply to everything, not only numbers.
 10. Appendable, applies to any Type that can be merged together without changing the order of the contents of either argument (just add the second to the first without sorting), such as `List`'s, `String`'`, `Array`'s, and `LinearArray`'s.
 11. Traversable -> things like list's, seq's, etc. that have a sequence ordering.